londonbikers/londonbikers-v5/README.md

 # londonbikers-v5
 The fifth version of the londonbikers.com website.
 This site had a fully-featured CMS that published motorcycle news, articles, photo galleries, a directory and a lot more.
 The site was made up of this site as the parent IIS web-application and then another application ran under /forums which was a modified version of the InstantForum product.
 The source-code for that is not licensed for sharing on GitHub unfortunately.

-Development of the site started in 2002 as a side-project to help me (Jay) learn .NET better as this was my day job as a developer at the time.
+Development of the site started in 2002 as a side-project to help me (Jay) learn .NET better for my day job as a developer at the time.
 It took a couple of years but then the first version was done and LB launched on the 31st December 2004.
 I had no idea at the time that it would prove popular.
-The codebase was revised and improved over the next ten years before a total re-write for version 6.
+The codebase was revised and improved over the next ten years before being scrapped for a complete re-write (version 6).

 The site was built using the following stack:
 * ASP.NET Web Forms